What are the Best Keurig Coffee Maker Models? (Comparison + Reviews)

 - Comes with a 12-month warranty

-Mixpresso might not be a household name like Keurig, but the model in this review can give some Keurigs a good run for the money.
-So, what are the characteristics that make it stand up to Keurig?
+Mixpresso might not be a household name like Keurig coffee makers, but the model in this review can give some Keurigs a good run for the money.
+So, what are the characteristics that make it stand up to Keurig machine?

 To make things clear, this Mixpresso belongs to the category of compact K-Cup machines for home use.
 It brews three pod sizes (6, 8, and 10 ounces) and works with 1.0 and 2.0 Keurig pods.
 The water reservoir capacity is 45 ounces, which should be enough for 4-6 brews without a refill.

-BEST SUITED FOR – those who’ve never owned a K-Cup machine – this Mixpresso can be a good starter model.
+Best suited for those who have never owned a K-Cup machine – this Mixpresso can be a good starting model.

 This depends on your personal needs.
 Here is a quick recap of our reviews: